bendr/bender/spec/data-model.md

    * a source component;
    * an event type.

-There are six kinds of outputs:
+There are four kinds of outputs:

 1. a **property output** consists of:
    * a target component;